 Can foreigners sell land in the Philippines?

-Get help with selling property in the Philippines
+Get expert assistance with selling your property

 Requirements for selling property or land in the Philippines